Get

 Food & Diet Requirements 🐡

 All cats should be provided with a nutrient-dense, properly balanced diet.
-Your vet can help you choose the right food for your cat based on your cat’s weight, health status, age, and activity level.
+An experienced vet can help you choose the right food for your cat based on your cat’s weight, health status, age, and activity level.
 The nutrient and calorie needs vary significantly based on these factors.
 Whether you choose a wet or dry food diet for your cat, it’s necessary to ensure the food is nutritionally appropriate for your cat’s individual needs and meets WSAVA guidelines for cat nutrition.

-If you need to speak with a vet but can’t get to one, head over to PangoVet.
-It’s an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!
+Need veterinary advice but can't get to the clinic?
+Catster recommends PangoVet, our online veterinary service.
+Talk to a vet online and get the answers and advice you need for your cat without having to leave your living room — all at an affordable price!

 Exercise 🐈